Dimmanzo/culinary-academy/README.md

 | Press on Youtube icon in footer | Opens Youtube page in a new tab | ✅ |
 | Press on Instagram icon in footer | Opens Instagram page in a new tab | ✅ |

-- All functions of the website have been thoroughly tested on various screen sizes to ensure seamless performance across different devices.
+- All functions of the website have been thoroughly tested on various screen sizes and  to ensure seamless performance across different devices.

-- All functions of the website have been thoroughly tested across multiple browsers, including: Google Chrome, Microsoft Edge, Mozilla Firefox, Opera.
+- All functions of the website have been tested across multiple browsers, including: Google Chrome, Microsoft Edge, Mozilla Firefox, Opera.

 - After testing website with a lighthouse tool I noticed that performance was below 80%, so had to spend some time finding ways to increase that.
 Compressing images and preloading them fixed the problem.